Async/Await Tutorial: Fetching Data from an API

 Step 8: Review and Next Steps

 Congratulations!
-You've successfully fetched data from an API using async/await
+You've successfully fetched data from an API using async/await syntax.
+You've learned how to:

-blocksIn the next tutorial, we'll explore the concept of Export and Import in JavaScript.
+asyncawait to wait for Promises to resolvetry-catch blocksIn the next tutorial, we'll explore the concept of Export and Import in JavaScript.
 Get ready to learn about modules and how to share code between files!

 Run the code again to see the output, and feel free to experiment with different API requests or error handling scenarios.